AshkanYarmoradi/freepen/README.md

 A: Yes, you can deploy freepen to your own infrastructure.
 Follow the deployment instructions in this README.

 **Q: Is my data encrypted?**
-A: All data is transmitted over HTTPS.
-End-to-end encryption for messages is on our roadmap.
+A: Yes!
+All data is transmitted over HTTPS, and we've implemented end-to-end encryption for messages using the Web Crypto API with AES-GCM 256-bit encryption.

 ### Technical Questions